Jazz Appreciation Month: Women in Jazz

 Jazz Appreciation Month (JAM) was created by the National Museum of American History back in 2002 to celebrate the extraordinary heritage and history of jazz.
-Each year the museum picks a major musician to commemorate.
-This year honors Ella Fitzgerald, who would have turned 100 this month, and JAM programs will shine a spotlight on women in jazz.
+Each year the museum picks a theme and a major musician to commemorate.
+This Closer Reading honors women in jazz—particularly Nina Simone (the 2021 featured artist for Jazz Appreciation Month) and Ella Fitzgerald (2017)—while also providing resources for integrating jazz, music, and history across humanities classrooms.

 Ella Fitzgerald (1917-1996), known simply as “Ella,” was widely regarded as “the First Lady of Song” and is considered one of the greatest singers of the 20th century.